About the Alliance for Youth Organizing and the Executive Director Role

 Timeline (subject to change)

-We will begin interviews with qualified applicants the week of June 28th.
 Applicants will participate in multiple interviews with Meso Solutions staff and Alliance staff and board members.
 Finalists will also be asked to review strategy materials and discuss with the board.
-We anticipate a decision by late July to early August 2021.
+We anticipate a decision by September 2021.